kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/02-using-your-account-details/articles/08-how-do-i-use-my-nzd-account-details/content.md

+# Using your account details
-# How do I use my NZD account details?
+## How do I use my NZD account details?
 ### What are NZD account details?

 These are your very own account details to receive New Zealand dollars (NZD) with zero fees.